SwissDataScienceCenter/renku/docs/admin/prerequisites/gitlabrunner.rst

 Even if you provide sufficient storage space for the GitLab Runner instance, you might need at some point to clean it up.

-To cleanup non used disk space you can use an existing tool like `Gitlab Docker cleanup <https://gitlab.com/gitlab-org/gitlab-runner-docker-cleanup>`_ or run a cronjob that periodically prunes non-used images, volumes, containers and networks.
+To cleanup non used disk space you can use an existing tool like `GitLab Docker cleanup <https://gitlab.com/gitlab-org/gitlab-runner-docker-cleanup>`_ or run a cronjob that periodically prunes non-used images, volumes, containers and networks.